This article has been updated from a previous version.

-Driving during Canadian winters can be a dicey endeavour.
-Visibility can reach zero in a matter of minutes, black ice can form quickly on major highways and unmaintained backroads, and suddenly, what felt like asphalt under your vehicle now feels like a skating rink.
+Driving during Canadian winters can be dicey.
+Visibility can reach zero in a matter of minutes, while black ice can form quickly on major highways and unmaintained backroads.
+Suddenly, what felt like asphalt under your vehicle now feels like a skating rink.

 But what if you don’t own a car and instead rent one every now and again?
-Since it’s not your vehicle, you can’t outfit it with winter tires yourself — that’s up to the rental company.
-But according to this CBC Edmonton story from 2017, very few in Canada actually do.
+Since it’s not your own vehicle, you can’t outfit it with winter tires yourself — that’s up to the rental company.
+However, not every company installs winter tires on all their cars.

 Here’s what we learned:

-Hertz: Winter tires on the Ontario fleet are available by request in the winter months, primarily at airport locations, since this is where they’re most requested by customers.
-There’s also a fee, which can range from $20 to $25 a day, depending on the vehicle type.
+Hertz: Winter tires on the Ontario fleet are available by request in the winter months, primarily at airport locations, since this is where they’re most requested by customers, or in provinces where they’re required by law.
+There’s also a fee, which can range from $20 to $25 a day, depending on the vehicle type (economy vs. Premium).

-Enterprise: Winter tires on the Ontario fleet are available by request in the winter months, and the fee ranges from $10 to $15 a day, depending on the rental location.
+Enterprise: Winter tires on the Ontario fleet are available by request with scarce inventory in the winter months, and the fee ranges depending on the rental location and length of rental period.
+The only location where all vehicles are equipped with winter tires is in Quebec with no additional charge.

 Unless requested, Ontario rental cars from Budget/Avis, Hertz, and Enterprise are equipped with all-season tires.

 You’ll be able to tell your tires are all-seasons if they have an “M+S” symbol, which stands for mud and snow.
-For winters, you’ll want to look for a snowflake symbol.
+Winter tires feature a snowflake symbol.

 Why are winter tires only brought in on a by-request basis in Ontario, though?